brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 - On Linux you may need to install libgomp if it's not currently installed
 - On MacOS you need to run :code:`brew install libomp`

-After that you need to compile BrainFlow with OpenMP support, steps are exactly the same but you need to run bash or cmd scripts whith _omp postfix.
+After that you need to compile BrainFlow with OpenMP support, steps are exactly the same as above, but you need to run bash or cmd scripts whith _omp postfix.

 .. compound::